jakob-bagterp/index-now-for-python/docs/user-guide/how-to-submit/multiple-urls.md

 ---
-title: How to Submit Multiple URLs to IndexNow
+title: How to Submit Multiple URLs
 description: Learn how to submit multiple URLs in bulk to the IndexNow API to get your website indexed faster by search engines.
 Includes code examples for beginners and advanced users.
 tags:
     - Tutorial